Trump Reportedly Changes His Mind About Paris Accord, Will Not Pull Out Of Climate Change Agreement

 Though reversing the decision to pull out of the Paris climate accord would be a surprise from the White House, it would not be first time in recent days that Trump has gone back on campaign promises.
 After vowing to dismantle the so-called “Dreamer” program that delayed deportation on undocumented young people who were brought to the United States by parents as young children, Trump went back on that promise and worked with Democratic leadership on a deal to save the program in exchange for more funding for border security.

-The move earned Trump quite a bit of criticism from some of his supporters, with Breitbart News even dubbing him “Amnesty Don” for support of the Dreamer program.
+The move earned Trump quite a bit of criticism from some of his supporters, with Breitbart News even dubbing him “Amnesty Don” for his support of the Dreamer program.

 Going back on the decision to pull out of the Paris accord and striking a deal on the Dreamer program would show Trump moving further from the influence of former chief strategist Steve Bannon, who was influential in both the decision to scrap the climate deal and on cracking down on illegal immigration.